omegabiscuit/BulletHell/README.md

 4)wait and the project will load with all the correct settings

+HOW TO WIN:
+Pickpocket 5 keys from the enemy without getting killed!

 HOW TO PLAY:
  WASD to move (up,left,down,right respectively)
 Don't stay in the Crocadile's line-of-sight for too long or he will throw knives at you!
 Pickpocket characters by getting close and pressing X